 How long between cups?

 If you space your coffee-drinking throughout the day, consider a model with an insulated mug or carafe.
 These keep coffee hot and fresh-tasting for hours.
 The warming plates that come with glass pots can cause coffee to taste stale and burnt from sitting around too long.

 For some people, even filling the coffee machine and turning it on is too much to handle in the a.m.
 If that's you, consider a unit with an automatic "on" switch.
 For the forgetful who rush out of the house in the morning, an automatic timed "off" feature is also important.

 You'll want a clearly marked water reservoir so that you can see how much water you're putting in, a swing-out filter basket that's easy to use and clean, and simple, intuitive controls.
 Don't forget to factor in counter space.
-Some expensive models stick out a foot or more, but side-mounted controls mean that you can turn the machine sideways to occupy less space.
+All the machines we've tested can fit beneath upper cabinets, but you'll still need to pull out most when it's time to fill the reservoir.

 Espresso requires a special machine

 Espresso is made by a different process—forcing hot water through packed, finely ground coffee—so your regular coffeemaker won't cut it.
 Espresso makers range from a simple two-chamber pot to fully automatic machines.
 A few newer models combine regular coffee and espresso brewing into a single machine with separate processes.